sellmenn/Knights-Tour/readme.md

-# THE KNIGHT'S TOUR PROBLEM
+# THE KNIGHT'S TOUR

-This project aims to find solutions to both open and closed variants of the Knight's Tour problem.
+This project aims to find solutions to both open and closed Knight's Tours variants.

 "A knight's tour is a sequence of moves of a knight on a chessboard such that the knight visits every square exactly once.
 If the knight ends on a square that is one knight's move from the beginning square (so that it could tour the board again immediately, following the same path), the tour is closed (or re-entrant); otherwise, it is open." - Wikipedia

 ---

 # PROJECT TIMELINE

 ##### Initial objective: Find a single solution to the open variant of the problem, given a starting coordinate.
 The project's scope was initially limited to the open variant of the problem.
-The code was designed around a naive backtracking approach, incorporating the use of a frontier with a stack (LIFO) configuration, to obtain a single solution, given a starting coordinate.
-However, upon testing, it was found that past N = 7, the code would take too long to run, with iterations in excess of 10000000 required before a single solution could be found.
+The code was designed around a naive backtracking approach, incorporating the use of a frontier with a stack configuration, to obtain a single solution, given a starting coordinate.
+However, upon testing, it was found that past a board size of 7, the code would take too long to run, with iterations in excess of 10000000 required before a single solution could be found.
 To overcome this obstacle, a version of Warnsdorff’s Rule was used to approach the problem, in addition to backtracking: Always move the knight to an adjacent, unvisited square with minimal degree.
 Starting from any square, the knight must move to an unvisited square that has the fewest successive moves.
 With this technique, it was found that only a fraction of the original iterations was required to generate a single solution.

 ##### 1st Revision: Find multiple solutions to the open variant of the problem, given a starting coordinate.